AugustoHorita/LzmaForSyDeSdf/README.md

 # LzmaForSyDeSdf
-Simplified LZMA modeling using SDF MoC and ForSyDe Framework
+Simplified LZMA compression modeling using SDF MoC and ForSyDe Framework

 Please, navigate in the directory structure to find the codes.

+## To execute and simulate the model:

+$ ghci lzmasdf.hs

+*LZMASDF> lzmasdf input.txt output.lzma

 ## Tools info
 The following tools versions were used: